-- Obtain an application packet from the Seminary Office or website. - Distribute reference forms to be completed and mailed directly to the Seminary office - Arrange for official transcripts from undergraduate and/or previous graduate schools (even if no program was completed) to be sent directly from the institution to the Seminary Office. - Return the completed application to the Seminary Office.
+- Download and print the application packet from the website. - Distribute reference forms to be completed and mailed or emailed to the Seminary Office. - Arrange for official transcripts from undergraduate and/or previous graduate schools (even if no program was completed) to be sent directly from the institution to the Seminary Office. - Return the completed application to the Seminary Office along with the registration fee.
 Applications will be considered once all the required forms and fees are received.
 Please submit all materials as early as possible.
 Complete the entire application and print clearly. - In certain cases, a personal interview with a representative of TES at the campus you plan to attend may be necessary.
 If the applicant is married, his wife may also be asked to attend the interview and be prepared to answer suitable questions relative to the seminary training process. - Once your file is complete, including all references and statements, the Admissions Council will consider the application as quickly as possible.
 You will then be notified regarding your acceptance to the seminary.
 If accepted, you will be sent a registration and information packet.